In the realm of education, the path to inspiring minds and shaping futures often takes unexpected turns.

 For those who begin their journey as Special Needs Assistants (SNAs), the question arises: Can an SNA become a teacher?

-In Ireland, there are different routes and requirements for Primary Schol teaching and Post-Primary (Secondary) School Teaching, so make sure to familiarise yourself with these depending on what you hope to achieve.
+In Ireland, there are different routes and requirements for Primary School teaching and Post-Primary (Secondary) School Teaching, so make sure to familiarise yourself with these depending on what you hope to achieve.
 A great place to learn about this is the website of the Teaching Council of Ireland.

 To become a primary teacher in Ireland, you must complete a programme of initial teacher education (ITE).